cathei/AntiScriptableObjectArchitecture/README.md

 There is an outburst of abusing ScriptableObject with wrong, wrong way.
 Including using it as Event Broker or Reactive variable.
 DO NOT DO THIS.
 Don't even think about it.
 I've collected many reason to stop this madness for the sake of the community.

-## What is it?
+## What is ScriptableObject Architecture?
 The so-called ScriptableObject Architecture started spreading from some Cursed Sessions of [2016 Unite](https://www.youtube.com/watch?v=6vmRwLYWNRo) and [2017 Unite](https://www.youtube.com/watch?v=raQ3iHhE_Kk).
 Now Unity sadly has dedicated page for [How To](https://unity.com/how-to/architect-game-code-scriptable-objects) about this.
 But using ScriptableObject in this way will bring your doom.
-We have all the reasons.
+Here we have the reasons to not to use it.

 ## Reason 1.
 They are mean to be used as Data Asset
 ScriptableObject is meant to be used as immutable data asset.
 It's not Unreal Blueprint.
 Many Unity docs says it's good for data asset and data asset only.
 If someone trying to set a dynamic string to TextAsset in runtime, that would seem nuts.
 Same applies to setting mutable value into ScriptableObject in runtime!